 - Requiring a college degree for a job that doesn’t need one narrows the top of your talent funnel.

-Job description software helps you clarify all job requirements, from education to technologies, so candidates can accurately assess whether their skill set is a match.
+Job description software helps you clarify all requirements, from education requirements to technologies, so candidates can accurately assess whether their skill set is a match.
 So you not only get more applicants, you get more qualified applicants.

 Understanding how your job descriptions perform can help you improve the health of your entire hiring funnel.